FacultyBack to top

-Interests: Elena Fabietti studied Italian and Comparative Literature in Milan, Berlin and Siena.
-She worked on the theory of representation in Erich Auerbach.
-Her current research regards figurality in modern poetry, with a special focus on the works of Baudelaire and Rilke
+Elena studied Italian and Comparative Literature in Milan, Berlin and Siena.
+She has written on Erich Auerbach’s theory of literary representation and on figural images in the poetry of Baudelaire and Rilke.

 Interests: medieval and modern philosophy, especially the questions of novelty and creation.

-Scott Gottbreht is a 5th year graduate student whose work focuses on the interdisciplinary intersection of literature, philosophy, and political theory.
+Scott Gottbreht's work focuses on the interdisciplinary intersection of literature, philosophy, and political theory.
 His interests include theories of empowerment, violence, and oppression.
 He has taught courses on urbanity and sexual empowerment, and his dissertation research centers around the promises and pitfalls of anonymous social advocacies as strategies of resistance and forces of domination.

 Research Interests: History and theory of drama, with particular attention to representations of sovereignty in modern drama; concepts of tragedy and comedy; literary and philosophical explorations of skepticism, faith, love, fury, and grace; the reception of classical texts and mythology; moral and aesthetic philosophy.

 Jacob works on 19th and 20th Century European philosophy, focusing on the relationship between language and metaphysics.
 His interests include the phenomenological tradition (Husserl, Heidegger, Merleau-Ponty), 20th Century German-Jewish thinkers (Benjamin, Rosenzweig, Scholem), and the reception of Heidegger in France.
 Jacob is also interested in fin-de-siècle French literature and its philosophical undercurrents.